To All a Goodnight: Cast

+Production

+To All a Goodnight was shot over the course of ten days in November 1979 at a private estate in Santa Barbara, California, on a budget of approximately $70,000–$75,000.
+The film marked Hess's sole directorial effort.
+Recalling the filming experience, Hess said: "It was such a blur because we were living in the same house that we were shooting in.
+It was this big mansion owned by a druglord who kept it as a hideaway in Santa Barbara!
+We ate, slept, and worked continuously for 10 days straight."

 Release

 The film was given a limited theatrical release in the United States on January 30, 1980 by Intercontinental Releasing Corporation (IRC).

+Home media

-It was released on VHS in the United States by Media Home Entertainment in 1983.
+To All a Goodnight was released on VHS in the United States by Media Home Entertainment on November 2, 1983.
 Due to the film's poor lighting, many scenes have been hard to see in VHS quality.
-Scorpion Releasing, under license from current rights holder MGM, released the film for the first time on DVD and Blu-ray on October 21, 2014.
+Scorpion Releasing, under license from rights holder Metro-Goldwyn-Mayer, released the film for the first time on DVD and Blu-ray on October 21, 2014.
 Special features include interviews with actors Jennifer Runyon and Katherine Herrington and co-producer and writer Alex Rebar and the original theatrical trailer.